VillePajala/ionic-contract-of-employment-evaluator/README.md

 ## Future Features
 * User has the option to add more details to the calculations such as benefits or reductions
 * Saved items can be edited
+* Saved items can be sorted by result and date added

 ## Tech Used